 The design of modern learning spaces with integrated educational technology requires a coordinated project team and collaborative process from the earliest stages of project definition and concept design.
-The solutions needed to meet the requirements of modern teaching and learning often include distributed AV solutions with sophisticated media and communications technology.
+The solutions needed to meet the requirements of modern teaching and learning require carefully integrated AV solutions with often highly sophisticated media and communications technology.

 The educational technology solution chosen for each venue can substantially change the spatial requirements and budget for learning spaces.
-Therefore it is critical to consider AV solutions at the early feasibility stages of the project.
-To formulate a project preliminary budget or architectural concept without the early input of AV expertise will put the project at risk unnecessarily.
+Therefore, it is critical to consider AV solutions at the early feasibility stages of a project.
+To formulate a budget or architectural concept without the early input of AV expertise will put the project at an unnecessary risk and may lead to increased costs, suboptimal technology options, and impact negatively on user functionality.
 The most cost effective time to make changes is early in the project lifecycle.

-- AV expertise is required at the earliest feasibility stages to:
+AV design expertise is required at the earliest feasibility stages to:

-- Document the technology functionality requirements of those who will use the spaces
+- meet with stakeholders to discuss the functionality requirements of those who will use the spaces

-- Discuss technology options with clients and stakeholders including the institution’s AV staff
+- provide technology options with clients and stakeholders including the organisation’s AV support staff

-- Develop a technology concept that can then be incorporated into the project feasibility assessment, preliminary budget estimate and the design brief that goes to market.
+- develop a technology brief that can then be incorporated into the project feasibility assessment and preliminary budget estimate

-Any successful project which includes a professional audio visual installation must provide for clear definition and management of goals, processes, resources, and responsibilities between the design and installation project teams and the client.
-This becomes even more vital in the tertiary education environment where new installations must function in the context of existing integrated AV Systems and the needs of a diverse end user group.
+Any successful project which includes a professional audiovisual installation must provide for clear definition and management of goals, processes, resources, and responsibilities between the design and installation project teams and the client.
+This becomes even more vital in the education environment where new installations must function in the context of existing integrated AV systems, and the needs of a diverse end user group.

-AETM supports the contention of the International Communications Industry Association (ICIA) that: A properly documented audio visual system provides the information necessary to understand and implement the system goals and project requirements in a logical and efficient manner.
-The documentation should complement and coordinate related architectural, engineering, and construction documentation .
+AETM supports the following statement from the Audiovisual & Integrated Experience Association (AVIXA) : A properly documented audiovisual system provides the information necessary to understand and implement the system goals and project requirements in a logical and efficient manner.
+The documentation should complement and coordinate related architectural, engineering, and construction documentation1 .

-Whether the particular project involves a consultant, a design and construct (D&C) contract, or an in-house fit-out supplied by the institution, it is vital that the design and construction teams not only document properly, but also consult adequately (and in a timely fashion) with the institution’s audio visual services staff.
+Whether a particular project involves a consultant, a design and construct (D&C) contract, or an in-house fit-out supplied by the organisation; it is vital that the project team not only properly document, but also consult adequately (in a timely fashion) with the organisation’s audiovisual services staff.